 It's pretty hard to beat the combination of sunset view, cool-kid appeal, and crazy-good drinks found at this Wythe Hotel bar in Williamsburg.
 Come 7 p.m., the patio is teaming with indie types, creatives, and foreign visitors who've been tipped off by their most in-the-know NYC friends.
 The cocktail menu offers innovative takes on classics.
 Our pick: The Sixth Floor Sling, which combines gin, apricot, cherry, and lime sherbet.

 80 Wythe Ave.

-There's one reason people go to Loopy Doopy Rooftop Bar at Conrad Hotel, and it's a good one: popsicles served in glasses of prosecco and rosé.
+There's one reason people go to Loopy Doopy rooftop bar at Conrad New York Downtown, and it's a good one: popsicles served in glasses of prosecco and rosé.
 It seems like such a simple concept, yet no one else is doing it.
 To be honest, we spent a solid amount of time just scrolling through the Instagram geotag for the restaurant, drooling over photos of popsicles dunked in wine glasses.
 Flavors include Blueberry Peach and Strawberry Lemongrass.

 102 North End Ave.

 There's a lot of hype around Broken Shaker at the moment—Eater went so far as to call it "NYC's best rooftop bar right now."
 The vibrant bar sits atop the Freehand Hotel, a Miami outpost known for its affordable, well-designed rooms.